 Subsidiary steps Recommended practice Why

 Demonstrate no energy Before the work starts, the area technician Demonstrating no energy could

 shall demonstrate to the performing involve, for example, opening a

 technician that the system is depressurised valve to show that the system is

 (no energy in the system). depressurised, or attempting to

 start a pump.
 Demonstrating no

 energy with reference to a

 manometer could be misleading,

 particularly on a high-pressure

 system with a coarse gradation

 in its readings.

 Requirements shall be set to demonstrate no Crew change involves a pause in

-- the work activity, making it
+energy at crew changes - between day and the work activity, making it

-appropriate to demonstrate no
+night shifts, for example. appropriate to demonstrate no

 energy again before work

 resumes.

 Open first flange/fitting The area technician shall be present when the

 system is first opened at the start of the work,

 such as breaking the first flange.
 This is an

 important check to ensure that the

 performing technician is working on the right

 system and equipment.

-The work shall be executed in accordance
+Execute the work The work shall be executed in accordance

 with the relevant procedures and practices

 which apply in the company, including the

 company's WP requirements.

 Should any change be needed to the isolation,

 it shall be approved by the area/operations

 supervisor, and the isolation plan shall be

 updated, verified and approved anew